cudmore/PyMapManager/docs/docs/install-client-server.md

 Start both unicorn and http-server with our `PyMapManager/serve_local.sh` script.

-This will work well if you are only going to be browsing the client/server from the same machine.
+This will work well if you are only going to be browsing the client/server from the same machine (e.g. localhost).
 This will work on MacOS (and Linux).

 ### Start the servers with